Comprehensions and Generator expressions

 Comprehensions

-As mentioned earlier, Python provides map() and filter() built-in functions.
+As mentioned earlier, Python provides the map() and filter() built-in functions.
 Comprehensions provide a terser and a (usually) faster way to implement them.
 However, the syntax can take a while to understand and get comfortable with.

 The minimal requirement for a comprehension is a mapping expression (which could include a function call) and a loop.
 Here's an example: